Security¶

 - Server-side allowlist (

-- All delegation requests are logged with user email, requested scopes, reason, and timestamp
+- All delegation requests are logged with user email, command type, full command context, reason, and timestamp before any token is issued

 Security model comparison: